Knapton, York: History

 There are records of a settlement here from Saxon times, but the first mention of Knapton is in the Domesday Book.
 In 1843 the village had a population of 113 in an area of approximately 883 acres made up mainly of farmhouses.
 The Lord of the manor at this time was Sir William Eden.

 In the sixteenth century, the village was a detached part of the parish of Holy Trinity, Micklegate in York.
-Knapton was formerly a township and chapelry in the parish of Wintringham.
-It became a separate civil parish in 1866.
+Knapton was formerly a township in the parishes of Acombe and Holy Trinity Micklegate.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Knapton became a civil parish.
 In 1974 the parish was transferred from the West Riding of Yorkshire (which included the Ainsty of York) to the Harrogate district in the new county of North Yorkshire.
 On 1 April 1988 the civil parish was absorbed into the civil parish of Rufforth, and the parish of Rufforth was subsequently renamed "Rufforth with Knapton" in 2006.
 In 1971 the parish of Knapton had a population of 203.
 In 1996 the parish was transferred to the City of York.